Sum of the $GL(3)$ Fourier coefficients over mixed powers: DFI Method

 Then for $n,m \in \mathbb{Z} \cap [-2L,2L],$ we have

 where $\mathcal{Q}=2 L^{1/2}$.
 The function $\psi$ in \eqref{delta} is not explicitly given.
 Nevertheless, the following properties of the function $\psi(q,x)$ are of our interest:

 In particular, \eqref{delta2} implies that the effective range of integral in \eqref{delta} is $[-L^\epsilon, L^\epsilon].$ It also follows from \eqref{delta1} that if $q \ll \mathcal{Q}^{1-\epsilon}$ and $x \ll \mathcal{Q}^{-\epsilon}$, then $\psi(q,x)$ can be replaced by 1, at the cost of a negligible error term.
-If $q \gg \mathcal{Q}^{1-\epsilon}$, then we get $x^j\frac{\partial^j}{\partial x^j} \psi(q,x) \ll \mathcal{Q}^{\epsilon},$ for any $j \geq 1$.
-If $q \ll \mathcal{Q}^{1- \epsilon}$ and $\mathcal{Q}^{-\epsilon} \ll |x| \ll \mathcal{Q}^{\epsilon}$, then $x^j\frac{\partial^j}{\partial x^j} \psi(q,x) \ll \mathcal{Q}^{\epsilon},$ for any $j \geq 1$.
+If $q \gg \mathcal{Q}^{1-\epsilon}$, then we get $x^j\frac{\partial^j}{\partial x^j} \psi(q,x) \ll \mathcal{Q}^{\epsilon},$ for any $j \geqslant1$.
+If $q \ll \mathcal{Q}^{1- \epsilon}$ and $\mathcal{Q}^{-\epsilon} \ll |x| \ll \mathcal{Q}^{\epsilon}$, then $x^j\frac{\partial^j}{\partial x^j} \psi(q,x) \ll \mathcal{Q}^{\epsilon},$ for any $j \geqslant1$.
 Finally, by Parseval and Cauchy, we get

-i.e. $\psi(q,x)$ has average size one in the $L^1$ and $L^2$ sense. \end{lemma} \begin{proof} For the proof, we refer to Chapter 20 of the book \cite{IK} by Iwaniec and Kowalski. \end{proof} Hence, we can view $\psi(q,x)$ as a nice weight function.
-The proof of our main theorems is provided in the following sections.
-We establish Theorem \ref{thm1} for the case involving Fourier coefficients; a similar approach can be applied to handle the other case.
-Therefore, in section \ref{section 4}, by $\mathcal{A}(n)$ we mean $\Lambda(1,n)$.
+i.e., $\psi(q,x)$ has average size one in the $L^1$ and $L^2$ sense. \end{lemma} \begin{proof} For the proof, we refer to Chapter $20$ equation $(20.157)$ of the book \cite{IK} by Iwaniec and Kowalski. \end{proof} Hence, we can view $\psi(q,x)$ as a nice weight function.